mapbox/mbtiles-spec/README.md

 # MBTiles Specification

-MBTiles is a specification for storing tiled map data in [SQLite](http://sqlite.org/) databases for immediate usage and for transfer.
+MBTiles is a specification for storing tiled map data in [SQLite](http://sqlite.org/) databases for immediate usage and for efficient transfer.
 MBTiles files, known as **tilesets**, must implement the specification below to ensure compatibility with devices.